Conference for freelance translators and interpreters 17-19 May, 2018 - Porto, Portugal

 Waffle is worst and technical journalism is special

-First ‘waffle’ meaning texts that say little or nothing, but nevertheless use a lot of words.
+First ‘waffle’ meaning texts that say little or nothing, but nevertheless use lots of words.
 Despite the fact that hardly anyone sees ‘waffle’ as a category, the worst cases can be a translator’s nightmare and a financial disaster.

-Second ‘technical journalism’ — my own speciality when the subject matter is naval or maritime — which comes in two flavours, namely technical journalism for a general readership and technical journalism for a specialist readership.
-You will, I think, be surprised to learn just how much this type of texts differs from others and how many resources need to be deployed to meet the challenges.
+Second ‘technical journalism’ — my own speciality when the subject matter is naval or maritime.
+This category comes in two flavours depending on whether it is for a general or a specialist readership.
+You will, I think, be surprised to learn just how much this type of text differs from others and the resources that need to be deployed to meet the challenges.